Filename99/SmashMoveset/Original Characters/Mario.md

 * Up tilt:
     * Up tilt has an altered animation with the spinning uppercut starting from a higher and closer position, noticeably reducing its range in front of Mario, to the point it can no longer hit most characters on the ground unless they are very close.
     * Its animation has been reversed, with Mario spinning towards the screen instead of away from it.
+* Down tilt:
+    * Down tilt's sweetspot takes priority over the sourspot.
+    * The sweetspot is slightly smaller (3.5u → 3.2u).
+    * Its animation has been reversed, with Mario spinning towards the screen instead of away from it.
+* Dash attack:
+    * Dash attack's hitboxes are placed farther from Mario (Z offset: 4.4u/4u → 5.4u/4.9u), improving its horizontal range.
+    * It has gained a shieldstun multiplier of 1.875×, which combined with the increased shieldstun for ground attacks makes it safer on shield.
+    * The clean hit launches at a lower angle (60° → 50°), allowing it to KO more effectively near edges.
+    * The late hit has a slightly bigger hitbox (2.6u → 2.7u).
+    * It has a different animation where Mario's head is positioned higher, his legs extend farther from him, and he gets up during the ending lag instead of staying sit.
+This prevents him from sliding under certain attacks, and makes him easier to hit overall.
+    * The late hit launches opponents away from Mario rather than towards him (110° → 48°), hindering its combo potential despite its lower knockback scaling (43 → 30), and preventing it from stage spiking opponents below edges.
+    * It has a higher hitlag multiplier (1× → 1.25×).
+* Forward smash:
+    * Forward smash deals consistent damage across all angles (14%/17% (forward), 14.7%/17.85% (up), 14.42%/17.51% (down) → 14.7%/17.8% (all)), slightly increasing it overall.
+    * The sourspot has slightly increased knockback scaling (103 → 105) for all angles, while the sweetspot does when angled up (99 → 101) and angled down (99 → 100).
+Combined with the increased damage, this slighty improves its KO potential.
+* Up smash:
+    * Up smash's animation has been reversed, with Mario facing toward the screen rather than away from it.
+* Down smash:
+    * Down smash's animation has been altered, resembling both the Sweep Kick move from Super Mario 64, and the break dance Mario performs on the cover of Dance Dance Revolution: Mario Mix.

+## Aerial attacks